Amy Klobuchar: 2018

 Klobuchar ran for a third term and was reelected by a 24-point margin.
 The Republican nominee was state representative Jim Newberger.
 The race was not seen as close, with Klobuchar outraising Newberger $9.9 million to $210,066 as of October 17.
 Klobuchar maintained a double-digit lead in the polls all autumn.

+2024

+In 2024, Klobuchar won a fourth term.
+In May, she won the DFL endorsement to be the Democratic nominee for the race.
+She won the primary election on August 13, and defeated Republican nominee Royce White in the general election.

 Tenure

 A September 2009 poll found 58% of Minnesotans approved of the job Klobuchar was doing and 36% disapproved.
 On March 12, 2010, Rasmussen Reports indicated 67% of Minnesotans approved of the job she was doing.
 The Winona Daily News described her as a "rare politician who works across the aisle".
 Walter Mondale said, "She has done better in that miserable Senate than most people there."

 At the end of the 114th Congress in late 2016, Klobuchar had passed more legislation than any other senator.
 In February 2017 she called for an independent, bipartisan commission to investigate ties between Russia and President Donald Trump and his administration.
 Concern about Trump's ties to Russia increased after reports that his campaign officials had repeated contact with senior Russian intelligence officials before the 2016 United States elections.
 Klobuchar had already signaled her interest in U.S.–Russia relations in December 2016 when she joined Republican senators John McCain and Lindsey Graham on a trip to the Baltic states and Ukraine.
 She maintained high approval ratings throughout 2017, with an April 2017 Star Tribune poll placing her approval rating at 72%.
 In October 2017 Morning Consult listed Klobuchar among the 10 senators with the highest approval ratings, and a November 2017 KSTP-TV poll put her approval rating at 56%.
 An April 2019 Morning Consult poll found Klobuchar to be the third-most popular sitting senator, with a 58% approval rating and 26% disapproval rating, behind only Vermont senators Bernie Sanders and Patrick Leahy.

 According to the Center for Effective Lawmaking, Klobuchar scored "above expectations" with respect to how successful she was at moving significant legislation in the 115th Congress (2017–18).

 During the Brett Kavanaugh Supreme Court nomination hearings in 2018, Kavanaugh gave heated responses to Klobuchar's questions about whether he had ever experienced memory loss after consuming alcohol, for which he later apologized.